rvjc/free-mandelbrot/README.md

 particular field, there is no better way to win over young hearts and minds than with Benoit Mandelbrot's accidental discovery (he thought his printer was smudging ink).
-And if you can nail something as simple as complex numbers then the sky is the limit ;-)
+And if you can nail something as simple as a complex number then the sky is the limit ;-)

 ## Screenshots